Rights Committee

 Without rights there are no revenue streams.
 We help to develop the infrastructure required to obtain revenue from existing contracted deals, clarify “who owns what” to reduce instances in which rights transactions are considered too difficult to monetize, and recommend the investment in systems to track agreements and monetize rights investments to build and keep up with transaction volume.

-Headshot of Claire Hodder, BISG Member and Rights Committee Member“The rights committee comprises agents, vendors, academics and specialist consultants as well as publishers, all coming together to find sustainable, practical solutions that will work accross the ecosystem.
-We don't just talk about the daily problems we encounter as rights professionals, but take steps to try to fix them.
+Headshot of Claire Hodder, BISG Member and Rights Committee Member“The rights committee comprises agents, vendors, academics, and specialist consultants, as well as publishers, all coming together to find sustainable, practical solutions that will work across the ecosystem.
+We don't just talk about the daily problems we encounter as rights professionals, but we take steps to try to fix them.
 Knowing that you can really have an impact, not just on making your job better and more fulfilling, but the jobs of your peers in the rights community, as well as playing a part in moving the publishing industry itself forwards, is very rewarding.”

 Clare Hodder